GutenTech/GutenDocs/README.md

 ## Brief overview

-JSDocs are a widely accepted standard for commenting javascript code.
+JSDoc is a widely accepted markup language standard for annotating javascript code.
 An example of what a JSDoc comment looks like is below:
 ```js
 /**
  * Finds the next unused name in the directory to save a backup file